 Shriver also credited Deputy State's Attorney Steve Brown, who was appointed a special U.S. Assistant Attorney during the investigation, for his work on the case.

-The United States Attorney emphasizes that the charges contained in the Indictment are merely accusations and that the defendant is presumed innocent unless and until proven guilty.
+The United States Attorney emphasized that the murder charges contained in the indictment are merely accusations and that the defendant is presumed innocent unless and until proven guilty.

 If Caraballo is convicted on the murder charge, as charged in the indictment, he faces a maximum of life imprisonment.
 If he is convicted on the drug conspiracy charge, he is subject to a mandatory minimum of 10 years imprisonment, a maximum of life imprisonment, and up to a $10,000,000 fine.
 If Caraballo is proven to be a career offender, he could be sentenced to life in prison without a possibility of parole.

 Bob Audette can be reached at email@example.com, or at 802-254-2311, ext.
 160. Follow Bob on Twitter @audette.reformer.